 Share Your At-Home Students’ Artwork and Enter for a Chance to Win $250!

-While we engage in at-home learning, we want to celebrate the wonderful pieces students have created!
-We are looking for all at-home student artists and giving them an opportunity to shine!
-Submit their artwork to be considered for our next featured at-home student artist and a chance to win a merchandise certificate worth $250 for the student and the teacher who inspired them.
-Original artwork from students of all grade levels is eligible and the online submission process is simple.
+We love student art!
+To celebrate the wonderful pieces students have created, we are looking for all student artists and giving them an opportunity to shine.
+Submit their artwork to be considered for our next featured student artist and a chance to win a merchandise certificate worth $250 for both the student and the teacher who inspired them.
+Original artwork from students of all grade levels is eligible, and the online submission process is simple.
 Visit our Student Art page for details.

 Mary Reilly received her BA with an emphasis in textile design from Mount Mary University in Wisconsin.
 She studied at the Wetterhoff Institute of Craft and Design in Hämeenlinna, Finland, as well as took numerous post-graduate courses in fine arts.
 Mary has over 15 years of experience with Sax Arts & Crafts, developing and shaping a national team of Art Consultants who have conducted art education and professional development workshops to elementary, middle, and high school art educators across the United States and Canada.

 Nadine Dresbach received her Masters and Undergraduate Degrees in Art Education from Kent State University.
 She began her teaching career at Canton City Schools and Kent State University in Ohio.
 In 1995 she was hired by Sax Arts and Crafts as an Art Consultant and Category Sales Manager representing School Specialty at conferences and professional development sessions.
 Nadine also creates artwork and lesson plans for the company.
 Her other teaching experiences include instruction and Internship Supervisor for Winthrop University in Rock Hill South Carolina as well as work for the Rock Hill and Union County School Districts and St. Anne Catholic School.